Maximum Social Security Tax: Everything You Need to Know

 Under the current Social Security program structure, the maximum Social Security benefit payout for those workers who have retired at their full retirement age is roughly $2,687 per month.
 This is a $48 per month increase of the amount from 2016.
 It is estimated that average monthly Social Security payout for all retired workers will be roughly $1360, which reflects a $5 increase from 2016.
 While the increase compared to 2016 is relatively low, there was no COLA in 2016 as inflation remained very low, so the CPI had not increased to warrant a COLA.

 Increases in Retirement Earnings

 Individuals who were born between the years of 1943 and 1954 are slated to reach full retirement age at 66 years of age.
 Social Security benefit payments will be limited by law if an individual continues to earn income.
 For 2017, the amount an individual can earn before their benefits are impacted is $16,920.
 A different earnings test will apply in the year an individual reaches his/her full retirement age.

 In 2017, income tax bracket adjustments were issued in October 2016.
 The level of an individual’s income that becomes subject to higher progressive tax brackets generally will influence many decisions by an employee.
 Such decisions include how much to defer in a 401(k) plan, which serves to greatly reduce an employee’s taxable earnings in a given year.

 If you need help understanding social security taxation, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts on the top 5 percent to its site.
-Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.